slatedocs/slate/source/includes/api-reference/_index.html.md

 |»» team<span class="param-type"> string</span>|*Create-only*.
 The team that this project is shared with.
 This field only exists for projects in organizations.|
 |?opt_pretty<span class="param-type"> boolean</span>|Provides “pretty” output.|
 |?opt_fields<span class="param-type"> array[string]</span>|Defines fields to return.|

+#### Detailed descriptions

+**current_status**: *Deprecated: new integrations should prefer the `status_update` resource.*
+A *project status* is an update on the progress of a particular project, and is sent out to all project followers when created.
+These updates include both text describing the update and a color code intended to represent the overall state of the project: "green" for projects that are on track, "yellow" for projects at risk, and "red" for projects that are behind.

 #### Enumerated Values